ferrouslights/PoolParty/README.md

 Minimal C# Unity object pooling tool for easy implementation on spawned GameObjects.

 ## How to Use
-1. Add the Pool Party GameObject Pool script to adjacent to a spawner component.
+1. Add the Pool Party GameObject Pool script adjacent to a spawner component.
 Instead of instantiating objects from the spawner, use PoolParty.Get() to grab one from the pool.

 2. Serialize your prefab to spawn in the inspector and configure the extra settings as preferred.